karanshah1561998/TicTacToe/README.md

 ## Technologies Used
 - React: Frontend JavaScript framework for building interactive UIs.
-- CSS: For basic styling of the application.
+- CSS: This is for basic application styling.

 ## Future Enhancements